How to Prevent Fraudulent Payments in WordPress (6 Easy Ways)

 You can identify card testing by keeping an eye on your declines, especially if they happen in a short period of time.
 In Stripe, you’ll see this in the Developers section of the Dashboard and in your failed request logs as 402 errors.
 Here are some ways to prevent card testing:

-- Set up reCAPTCHA like we mentioned earlier.
+- Set up reCAPTCHA as we mentioned earlier.
 This will prevent automated card testing.

 - Add rate limits.
 These are tailored responses to the specific type of card testing you’re seeing.
 For instance, if card testers try to validate cards using new customer accounts, you could limit the number of new accounts per IP address.
 WP Simple Pay provides built in IP-based rate limiting for requests.